wadelau/wadelau.github.io/hanjst/hanjst-class.md

 ### Hanjst Class for Server-side
 ---
-So for each back-end language, it is mandatory to create a class of methods to cope with JSON data in s
+So for each back-end language, it is mandatory to create a class of methods for Hanjst to cope with JSON data in server-side.

+Generally the class has a container, e.g., HashMap, to hold all variables which need to be ou